Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 But even if you don't meet those requirements, most lenders are offering coronavirus forbearance — which could potentially be extended as states start to shut down again.
 Typically this is available on a case-by-case basis.

 Forbearance is rare for auto loans.
 Most lenders offer deferred payments, waiving late fees and providing lease extensions to borrowers who are struggling with repayments.
 But like with personal loans, you could request regular hardship forbearance if you don't meet a lender's requirements for coronavirus deferment.

-The CARES Act put all federal student loans into automatic forbearance between March 13, 2020 and September 30, 2020 — this has since been extended to January 31, 2021.
+The CARES Act put all federal student loans into automatic forbearance between March 13, 2020 and September 30, 2020 — this has since been extended to September 30, 2021.
 And the government isn't charging interest during this time, so it won't make your loans more expensive.
-But the second stimulus package isn't lengthening it any further.

 Many private lenders are also offering hardship forbearance to borrowers who have been affected by the coronavirus.
 You can find out what's available to you by contacting your student loan servicer.